quixio/quix-cli/docs/cli-local-debug.md

 ```

 !!! warning
-    in your system instead of the previous command it can be:
+    Depending on your system, the command might be:

     ```bash
     python3 -m venv .venv
     ```

-    or even
+    or

     ```bash
     py -m venv .venv
     ```

 Activate the virtual environment: